 Health Insurance – Pulling Back the Veil

 For most people dealing with complicated insurance coverage is not a pleasant topic to discuss.
-People outside the T1D community recognize living with T1D is expensive, but have no idea that the cost of insulin for a year is over $10,000 per person.
-I first started following Beyond Type 1 in their battle to help Esme get a CGM.
+People outside the type 1 diabetes (T1D) community recognize living with T1D is expensive, but have no idea that the cost of insulin for a year is over $10,000 per person.
+I first started following Beyond Type 1 in their battle to help Esme get a continuous glucose monitor (CGM).
 Esme was lucky, she was able to get coverage in her final appeal.
 Unfortunately, I believe Esme’s story is more common than we think.

 Several weeks after my daughter, Malia, was diagnosed with T1D, I went to fill our prescription for test strips.
 After an excruciatingly long wait, the pharmacist finally called my name.
 He said he was sorry, but test strips were not covered from our insurance for another two weeks.
 We were out of test strips, so I paid $100 for 50 test strips, and left.
 I was certain the pharmacist had made an error.
 How could our test strips be denied?